Functional Magnetic Resonance Imaging (fMRI)

 In the exam room

 A staff member will bring you to the exam room.
-You’ll remove your clothes and change into a hospital gown before going into the scanning area.
-You can wear your underwear, as long as it does not have metal in it.
-You will need to remove your bra if you are wearing one.
+You’ll take off your clothes and change into a hospital gown before going into the scanning area.
+This is because some clothes have metal fibers that may cause skin burns and make the images from your scan unclear.

 You’ll place your clothing and all your items (phone, jewelry, coins, glasses, bags) into a secure locker.
 Even a small amount of metal can fly into the magnet.
 Leave any valuables at home if they are not needed.